 The Vibratex Mystic Wand is a damn good sex toy.
 No caveats, no horror stories.
 It just gets things right.
 Replace the entire text of this review with “IT RULES,” and that would sum up my feelings about the Mystic Wand.

 Where so many other toys fail, the Mystic Wand succeeds.
-Batteries are a breeze to insert into the Mystic Wand.
+Batteries are a breeze to insert into this toy.
 The cap is easy to screw on.
 Buttons are fun to push.
 Settings are very perceptible, thanks to enjoyable color-coded lights.
 I don’t have any trouble grasping the shaft.
 It’s not too heavy.
 The head isn’t too big.
 The vibrations are strong, and they don’t transfer to the shaft, so there’s no hand-numbing.
 Also, the Mystic Wand is made of good materials: its flexible head is made of 100% silicone (I did a flame test to prove it) and its shaft is made of silky plastic.

 The more I think about it, the more badass the Mystic Wand is.
-At its essence, it’s a smaller clone of the very popular Hitachi.
+At its essence, it’s a smaller clone of the popular Hitachi.
 These days, it’s become easy (and sort-of rampant) to make small, wand-style toys.
 But it takes actual thought to invent something that is a serious improvement.

 The Mystic Wand takes batteries rather than plugging into the wall.
 4 AAs, amigos.
 As much as I adore some of my powerful, corded toys like the Eroscillator and Wahl, it is refreshing not to be attached to a wall with the Mystic Wand.
 No plugging in.
 No cord awkwardly snaking around my body.
-And best of all, no cord that I must find a way to store.
+Best of all, no cord that I must find a way to store.
 Also, as much as I love rechargeable toys like the rechargeable Hitachi, there’s something to be said about not having to worry about whether my toy is charged before I use it.